microcks/microcks.io/content/documentation/guides/usage/async-protocols/aws-sqs-sns-support.md

 The actual connection to the Google Pub/Sub service will only be made once Microcks sends mock messages to it.
 Let's see below how to use Pub/Sub binding with AsyncAPI.

-> Running AWS on [LocalStack] (https://localstack.cloud)?
+> Running AWS on [LocalStack](https://localstack.cloud)?
 Microcks supports that, too!
 Each configuration section (for SQS and SNS) allows you to provide an optional `endpointOverride` property that will allow you to target your LocalStack instance.
 >
 > You'll end up with something like `features.async.sqs.endpointOverride=http://localhost:4566` for example.